Verizon (wireless service): Network

 In September 2015, Verizon's chief information and technology architect Roger Gurnani stated that Verizon was planning to trial a 5G wireless network within 12 months, with "some level of commercial deployment" by 2017.
 In late August 2016, Verizon officially announced that it had rolled out LTE Advanced services in 461 markets.
 The company promoted that the technology would allow at least 50% higher LTE data speeds on supported devices.

 By the end of 2019, Verizon had launched 5G service in 30 cities across the U.S. Verizon's 5G network is deployed on millimeter wave spectrum (mmWave).
 While fast, the high-band spectrum Verizon uses has limited range and high penetration loss.

 In October 2020, during a virtual event unveiling the iPhone 12, Verizon announced that it had begun to widely deploy 5G service on sub-6 GHz spectrum, branded as "Nationwide 5G".
 This service has a wider range than its mmWave 5G (henceforth branded by Verizon as "5G Ultra Wideband") services, and is available to most existing Verizon subscribers with a supported device (unlike mmWave service, which requires one of the service's newer unlimited plans), but uses "dynamic spectrum sharing" with LTE service, and does not have the same level of speed as mmWave.
+As of December 2020, more than 200 million people were able to access Verizon’s 5G network through Verizon’s DSS-enabled service.
+As of April 2023, Verizon reached 200 million people covered for its Verizon's 5G Ultra Wideband.

-Verizon intended to retire its 2G and 3G CDMA network in favor of LTE and 5G on January 1, 2021, but made a last-minute decision to “indefinitely” halt the retirement.
+Verizon intended to retire its 2G and 3G CDMA network in favor of LTE and 5G on January 1, 2021, but made a last-minute decision to "indefinitely" halt the retirement.
 They later confirmed that the CDMA network will be retired on December 31, 2022.
 Verizon customers using a CDMA-only device, or an LTE device that does not support Voice over LTE, were required to upgrade to a newer device in order to continue using the network.
 The shutdown was completed at the end of 2022 as planned.

+A report by RootMetrics on carrier performance in the first half of 2024 ranked Verizon's network as the best in overall national performance, network accessibility, data performance, video performance, and tied for best text performance.